 The International Journal of Public Health Science (IJPHS), with p-ISSN 2252-8806 and e-ISSN 2620-4126, is an interdisciplinary journal that publishes papers on all aspects of public health science.
 This journal is published by Intelektual Pustaka Media Utama (IPMU).
 The IJPHS provides an ideal forum for authors and readers from all over the world to discuss more sophisticated public health research and practice.
 The focus is on originality and excellence.
 The journal welcomes high-impact articles on emerging public health science, including epidemiology, biostatistics, nutrition, family health, infectious diseases, health services research, gerontology, child and adolescent health, behavioral medicine, rural health, chronic diseases, health promotion, evaluation, and intervention, public health policy and management, health economics, occupational health, and environmental health.
-This journal has SINTA 1 accreditation from the Republic of Indonesia's Ministry of Education, Culture, Research, and Technology.
+This journal holds SINTA 1 accreditation from the Ministry of Education, Culture, Research, and Technology of the Republic of Indonesia.
+It was awarded First Grade status ("Peringkat 1") under Decree No. 169/E/KPT/2024, dated 1 October 2024.

 Papers published in the quarterly journal (Mar, June, Sep and Dec).